CONTACT

 More than 15 million people in the United States have jobs that require them to be outdoors, but heat can impact indoor workers as well.
 Factories, warehouses, foundries, and kitchens often get dangerously hot.

 Workers experience heat exhaustion, which can cause nausea, dizziness, and fainting and in extreme cases, the heat can lead to a life-threatening spike in body temperature.
-But a recent study shows that higher temperatures are also linked to more workplace injuries overall, including falls from scaffolding, wounds from machinery, and collisions with industrial vehicles.
+A recent study shows that higher temperatures are also linked to more workplace injuries overall, including falls from scaffolding, wounds from machinery, and collisions with industrial vehicles.
 Heat fatigue interferes with alertness, slows down a worker’s reactions, and even decreases worker productivity, according to the working paper.

 By law, under the Occupational Safety and Health Administration’s “general clause,” employers are required to keep workplaces “free from recognized hazards.”
-In other words, employers are responsible for their employees’ wellbeing when they are working in potentially dangerous conditions.
+In other words, employers are responsible for their employees’ well-being when they are working in potentially dangerous conditions.

 Keeping workers safe starts with being alert to the symptoms of heat-related illnesses.